rdov/rdov.github.io/rdov_whitepaper.md

 The sponsored project receives an open and well maintained platform to build or operate on, as well as the mentoring and support of the platform developers.
 This may greatly reduce time to launch, and will certainly reduce long term costs through the terms of the support contract as well as the inherent consumer protection afforded by open source code.
 Whether a sponsored project is another open venture or a corporation, there is no better assistance they could ask for than the mentor.

 Consumers win because a viable and thriving open source R & D sector means more open source products.
-Open source products give consumers control, choice, and privacy, and should generally accelerate the R&D pace through accelerated cross-polination of ideas.
+Open source products give consumers control, choice, and privacy, and should generally accelerate the R&D pace through free cross-polination of ideas.

 ## Open Ventures: A New Organizational Paradigm